-After much anticipation, the UK government finally revealed on 3 July which destinations would be removed from the quarantine list.
+After much anticipation, the UK government finally revealed on 3 July which destinations would be added to the travel corridor list.
 Previously, all arrivals in the UK were expected to self-quarantine for 14 days, but the new announcement means that as of 10 July, arrivals from 59 countries will not face the same restrictions upon entry in England.

 While this is good news for prospective holidaymakers, the change is a far cry from the expected ‘air bridges’ that were originally tipped to be in the pipeline.
 Many of the destinations included on the list still require visitors from the UK to quarantine for 14 days upon arrival, which essentially keeps them off-limits for British travellers for the time being.

 Keeping abreast of the ongoing border situation is a tough one, so we’ve done the hard work for you.
 Here are the border restraints for all countries on the list.

 Countries with no restrictions for UK travellers:

 Antigua and Barbuda (All visitors subject to COVID test on arrival; government can require visitors to enter government-provided quarantine for between seven and 14 days)

 St Barthélemy (All visitors subject to COVID test on arrival)